 We recommend making a version of your consent form in Easy English.
-It is vital that people understand what they are saying yes to.
+People must understand what they are saying yes to.
 This includes the following:

 - What are their rights in your project - How will you use their information and ideas - How they can stop being a part of your project and that it's ok to stop at any time - Who can they talk to if they have a complaint